-In a nutshell, to improve the robustness of M-AMBI, we call for a revision of the ecological groups at the base of the AMBI index and of the sampling protocol (e.g. using divers) along with a re-evaluation of the lagoon typology.
+In a nutshell, to improve the robustness of M-AMBI, we call for a revision of the ecological groups at the base of the AMBI index along with a re-evaluation of the lagoon typology.
 More generally, it appears key to increase our understanding of the effects of other disturbances like hypoxia and heavy metals on lagoon invertebrates and to reevaluate the small-scale distribution of benthic organisms in French coastal lagoons, more than 30 years after the historical studies by Amanieu et al. (1977), Guelorget et al. (1994) and Guelorget and Michel (1979).

 Overcoming taxonomic limitations